sindre0830/Exchange-Rate-API/README.md

 ### Info
 - Root path: https://sindre-assignment-1.herokuapp.com/exchange/v1/
-- While the submission is individual, I have discussed the tasks with Rickard Loland and Susanne Edvardsen.
-We have also helped each other with problems that occurred during development ([rubber ducking](https://en.wikipedia.org/wiki/Rubber_duck_debugging) mostly).
 - I have used these REST web services to build my service:
     - https://exchangeratesapi.io/
     - https://restcountries.eu/
+- While the submission is individual, I have discussed the tasks with Rickard Loland and Susanne Edvardsen.
+We have also helped each other with problems that occurred during development ([rubber ducking](https://en.wikipedia.org/wiki/Rubber_duck_debugging) mostly).

 ### How to use

 There are 3 endpoints that you can append to the root path.

-1. Exchange Rate History of a Currency for a Given Country
+1. Exchange rate history of a currency for a given country
     ```
     Method: GET
     Path: .../exchangehistory/{:country_name}/{:begin_date-end_date}